-As of July 2021, Tamron is working on a new lens that will be the world’s first zoom lens with a variable F2.0-2.8 aperture for mirrorless camera systems.
-That’s the new Tamron 35-150mm F2-2.8 Di III VXD and it is going to be released in late 2021.
+As of October 28, 2021, Tamron has released a new lens that is the world’s first zoom lens with a variable F2.0-2.8 aperture for mirrorless camera systems.
+That’s the new Tamron 35-150mm F2-2.8 Di III VXD!

 Who is this Tamron 35-150mm lens made for?

-The Tamron 35-150mm F2-2.8 Di III VXD would be a great lens for travel, street, hiking, landscape photography, family, portraits, and adventure.
-It will be the fastest wide aperture zoom lens in the market, suitable for those who want just a lens in their backpack.
+The Tamron 35-150mm F2-2.8 Di III VXD is a great lens for travel, street, hiking, landscape photography, family, portraits, and adventure.
+It is the fastest wide aperture zoom lens in the market, suitable for those who want just a lens in their backpack.

-Moreover, the wide f2.0-2.8 aperture is going to give you a shallow depth of field, and get even shallower as you zoom in to 50, 85, or 150mm.
-We don’t have any sample images yet available, but based on my personal experience, it’s going to have a nice background blur separation!
+Moreover, the wide f2.0-2.8 aperture is going to give you a shallow depth of field and get even shallower as you zoom in to 50, 85, or 150mm.
+On Tamron’s official page you can find sample images.
+Based on my personal experience, the photos coming out of this lens are outstanding!

 How this lens is compared with the latest Tamron Lenses for Sony-E?